tjadams/Coding-Problems/python/README.md

 * **Tabs matter in Python.
 If you tab in, you're within the function that's above and to the left of your tabbed code**
 * **boolean logic isn't && and || or, it's just "and", "or"**
 * **boolean true is called True, boolean false is called False**
+* **null is actually called None in python**
+* **a recursive call requires calling self.recursiveMethod**
+* **in a recursive problem, if you receive a None value as an input param when you're trying to perform changes on an input param, you can simply return and nothing bad will happen**

 ## selection statements
 * **if statement must end with ":"**